Oregon Trail: Lewis and Clark Expedition

 The first land route across the present-day contiguous United States was mapped by the Lewis and Clark Expedition between 1804 and 1806, following these 1803 instructions from President Thomas Jefferson to Meriwether Lewis: "The object of your mission is to explore the Missouri river, and such principal stream of it, as, by its course and communication with the waters of the Pacific Ocean, whether the Columbia, Oregon, Colorado and/or other river may offer the most direct and practicable water communication across this continent, for commerce."
 Although Lewis and William Clark found a path to the Pacific Ocean, it was neither direct nor practicable for prairie schooner wagons to pass through without considerable road work.
 The two passes they found going through the Rocky Mountains, Lemhi Pass, and Lolo Pass, turned out to be much too difficult.

 On the return trip in 1806, they traveled from the Columbia River to the Snake River and the Clearwater River over the Lolo Pass again.
 They then traveled overland up the Blackfoot River and crossed the Continental Divide at Lewis and Clark Pass, as it would become known, and on to the head of the Missouri River.
 This was ultimately a shorter and faster route than the one they followed west.
 This route had the disadvantages of being much too rough for wagons and controlled by the Blackfoot tribes.

-Even though Lewis and Clark had only traveled a narrow portion of the upper Missouri River drainage and part of the Columbia River drainage, these were considered the two major rivers draining most of the Rocky Mountains, and the expedition confirmed that there was no "easy" route through the northern Rocky Mountains as Jefferson had hoped.
+Though Lewis and Clark had traveled only a narrow portion of the upper Missouri River drainage basin and part of the Columbia River drainage basin, insufficient contemporary knowledge of the Colorado River (Note: See Buenaventura River (legend).) had led to the conclusion that the Missouri and the Columbia drained most of the Rocky Mountains.
+The Lewis and Clark expedition dashed Jefferson's hopes of an "easy" route to a "Great River of the West" through the northern Rocky Mountains.
 Nonetheless, this famous expedition mapped both the eastern and western river valleys (Platte and Snake Rivers) that bookend the route of the Oregon Trail (and other emigrant trails) across the continental divide—they just had not located the South Pass or some of the interconnecting valleys later used in the high country.
 They showed the way for the mountain men, who within a decade found a better way across, even if it was not an easy way.